TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Remove-B1SecurityPolicy.md

 ```

 ## DESCRIPTION
-This function is used to remove a BloxOne Threat Defense Security Policy
+This function is used to remove a Infoblox Threat Defense Security Policy

 ## EXAMPLES